Jose-Serhii/exercise-planner-client/README.md

 # Get fit with Joltii

-Joltii is a personalise fitness programmer.
+Joltii is a personalize fitness programmer.
 It let you create your own exercise's library and a build up a plan, where you can follow your own instruction for an even more customized work-out.

 ## Exercises